 Want to visit one of the 26 Schengen passport-free countries with a Nigerian passport?
 You need a short-stay visa before leaving.
 In fact, it’s one of two options available to Nigerians when it comes to visiting Europe and it’s the most likely (or, so we like to think).
 The other being procuring your destination-specific entry visa.

 Do not think these are totally open European borders or mistake them for no border controls.
 Take nothing for granted.
 It cost the embassy or consulate nothing to minute on your passport: ‘REFUSED VISA’ or ‘REJECTED’.
 Mean, right?
 Well, your passport isn’t for collecting visa refusals.
-I’m going to quickly guide you on how to apply for Schengen visa in Nigeria and embark on a visa-free journey to countries like France, Germany, Spain, Portugal, Italy, and Holland.
+I’m going to quickly guide you on how to apply for a Schengen visa in Nigeria and embark on a dream journey to countries like France, Germany, Spain, Portugal, Italy, and Holland.

 The Schengen area & list of Schengen countries open to passport-free visit & transit